 Guillotine clippers work a little differently.
 You place the edge of the nail you want to cut into the hole at the tip of the tool.
 When you squeeze the handle, a blade will push forward and slice across the nail in one clean swoop.

 The jury is out as to which is better.
 Some claim that guillotine clippers crush your dog’s toe.
 (2) Some also claim that scissor clippers give you more control and precision.
-We suggest speaking to your vet or a professional groomer to decide what is best for you.
+We suggest speaking to your dog's vet or a professional groomer to decide what is best for you and your pooch.

-This is what you’re truly scared of right?
+This is what you’re truly scared of, right?
 Is it safe to clip your dog’s nails yourself?
-How can you ensure it is safe when you are doing the clipping?
-Whilst, the safety of the product comes down to how you use it, manufacturers do their best to help you out in this regard.
+Whilst the safety of the product comes down to how you use it, manufacturers do their best to help you out in this regard.